fytinnovations/oc-helpdesk/getting-started/configuration.md

 ## Notifications

 The default mode for notifications is email.
-Please ensure that you have a working SMTP Server configured before enabling the below features.
+Please ensure that you have a working SMTP Server configured before enabling the below notifications.

 ### Notify all the assignee when a ticket is assigned